How to Participate in Online Meditations and Study Groups

 Zoom is easy to use but if you’ve never used it before and want to know more, Zoom offers a number of video tutorials and other support on their Getting Started page.

 It is not necessary to sign up for a Zoom account to join an online service, but we do recommend it.
 A basic account is free and will allow you to make some customizations such as how your name will appear on-screen to others.
+(We ask that you not rename yourself to anything other than your name and/or location.)

 Although free accounts indicate there is a 40-minute session limit, you will be able to stay for the entire duration of our services since the Online Meditation Center is hosting the session.